 Big Data Analytics

-In 2020, Big Data will almost certainly continue to play a critical role in procurement organizations, especially since process optimization and strategic sourcing rely so heavily on having real-time, accurate, and complete data to analyze.
+In 2020, Big Data will almost certainly continue to play a critical role in procurement organisations, especially since process optimisation and strategic sourcing rely so heavily on having real-time, accurate, and complete data to analyse.

 That’ll change in 2020, as more procurement teams embrace the versatility and security on hand, and blockchain moves from an optional add-on to a standard component of next-gen automation and security software.

-“Once considered to be a source of moderate cost savings at best, the modern procurement function is now the beating heart of business process management, connecting and optimizing all business units to minimize waste and expense while maximizing value.”
+“Once considered to be a source of moderate cost savings at best, the modern procurement function is now the beating heart of business process management, connecting and optimising all business units to minimise waste and expense while maximising value.”

-As the digital world becomes ever more thoroughly enmeshed with the real one, procurement leaders will likely continue to prioritize cybersecurity as a key part of their digital transformation strategies.
-Automation, driven by artificial intelligence, makes it easier than ever to develop contingencies to cover everything from approval workflows to supply chain optimization to logistics and asset management.
-But as procurement teams increasingly rely on technology to extract maximum savings and value from the supply chain, internal process optimization, and actionable insights, the need to protect these systems from tampering, corruption, and outright destruction becomes more important than ever.
+As the digital world becomes ever more thoroughly enmeshed with the real one, procurement leaders will likely continue to prioritise cybersecurity as a key part of their digital transformation strategies.
+Automation, driven by artificial intelligence, makes it easier than ever to develop contingencies to cover everything from approval workflows to supply chain optimisation to logistics and asset management.
+But as procurement teams increasingly rely on technology to extract maximum savings and value from the supply chain, internal process optimisation, and actionable insights, the need to protect these systems from tampering, corruption, and outright destruction becomes more important than ever.

 The Human Factor: More Collaboration, Greater Social Responsibility